gregcope/piboatmon/README.md

 * Uses a 3G USB modem to send/receive SMS messages
 * Uses a mopi to sleep/wake, get battery Volts and have backup power
 * Is mostly writen in Python with a bit of shell
-* (TBC) Will act on a bilge float switch going off to warn of rising Bilge levels
+* Uses GPIO pin 18 connected to a bilge switch and can alarm on that
 * Puppet is used to configure the host and install all the needed packages and configure the services

 Configuration